Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context sensitivity of robustness assessment

 \subsection{Comparing use cases}

-Even within similar contexts, what makes a system robust may change drastically, and with it, its assessment.
+Even within similar contexts, what makes a system robust may change drastically and, with it, its assessment.
 Table~\ref{table2} compares two studies on AI-based medical image classification for disease detection.
-The first investigates convolutional neural networks (CNN) classifiers for renal cell carcinoma~\cite{ghaffari2022adversarial}.
-The second examines CNN for tuberculosis-related chest radiographs classification~\cite{sathitratanacheewin2020deep}.
-Use case 1 trains on data from The Cancer Genome Atlas and tests on data from the University of Aachen, while use case 2 trains on CXR from Shenzhen Hospital (China) and tests both on a held-out Shenzhen set and on the NIH ChestX-ray8 dataset (USA), which includes tuberculosis-related features but also other lung abnormalities.
-Robustness in the first case is tested against multiple adversarial attacks that differ in nature and strength (white-box vs. black-box, including ensemble and transformation-based attacks), complemented by adversarial training, dual batch normalisation and evaluation of attack success rates on selected image subsets, while in the second case it is assessed through domain shift, testing cross-population generalisability from Chinese to US data.
-In both cases, robustness is measured by comparing the AUROC (ability to discriminate between true and false positives) before and after perturbations, with use case 1 also reporting attack success rates to capture the degree of misclassification under adversarial inputs.
+The first investigates convolutional neural networks (CNN) classifiers for renal cell carcinoma (RCC)~\cite{ghaffari2022adversarial}.
+The second examines CNN for tuberculosis-related chest radiographs (CXR) classification~\cite{sathitratanacheewin2020deep}.
+Use case 1 trains on data from the Cancer Genome Atlas and tests on data from the University of Aachen, while use case 2 trains on CXR from Shenzhen Hospital in China and tests on both a held-out Shenzhen set and the NIH ChestX-ray8 dataset from the USA, which includes tuberculosis-related features but also other lung abnormalities.
+Robustness in case 1 is tested against six adversarial attacks that differ in nature and strength (white-box vs. black-box, ensemble and transformation-based attacks), complemented by adversarial training, dual batch normalisation and evaluation of attack success rates (ASR) on selected image subsets, while, in case 2, it is assessed through domain shift, testing cross-population generalisability from Chinese to USA data.
+In both cases, robustness is measured by comparing AUROC (ability to discriminate between true and false positives) before and after perturbations, with use case 1 also reporting ASR to capture the degree of misclassification under adversarial inputs.